4C’s of Food Hygiene for Care Workers

 2. Cooking

-It’s crucial to cook foods properly to destroy any dangerous bacteria they might contain.
+It’s essential to cook foods properly to destroy any dangerous bacteria they might contain.

 The ‘Cooking’ principle covers: